EffectOrientedProgramming/book/Chapters/04_Superpowers.md

 import Scenario.*
 ```

-## Effect Example 1.
+## Effect 1.
 The Happy Path is Only One Path

 To start with we save a user to a database: